bdmossma/hellogit/js/helloangularjs/readme.md

-[Ionic](https://ionicframework.com/) is a powerful framework based on [Apache Cordova](https://cordova.apache.org/) which homogenizes function and look-and-feel for mobile apps and web apps across all of the major mobile device platforms like iOS and Android.
+[Ionic](https://ionicframework.com/) is a powerful framework based on [Apache Cordova](https://cordova.apache.org/) which homogenizes function and look-and-feel for mobile apps and web apps across all of the major mobile device platforms like Windows, iOS and Android as well as all of the major browsers.
 This means you can have a single code base but can deploy to any device.

+A few advantages of this include:
+-   Faster, cheaper development (you are developing and maintaining only 1 application code base)
+-   Reach the ENTIRE MARKET with your application, NOT just the Apple mobile app market, NOT just the Android mobile app market, NOT just the Windows mobile app market
+-   JavaScript skills only required.
+You don't have to learn Java or Swift and all of the native Android and iOS frameworks.

 [Ionic Creator](http://ionic.io/products/creator) is a web-based IDE created by the Ionic team which provides a drag-and-drop GUI builder for your AngularJS applications as well as integrated